 OAE violinist Maggie Faultless tells you why you should come to The Night Shift at Queen Elizabeth Hall tonight, where she’ll lead a performance of Beethoven Symphony 8 – direct from copies of Beethoven’s original edition of the music.Read More

-Songwriter Harry Harris joins us tomorrow night to open The Night Shift at 9pm.
-Here he tells us about his biggest fear and where is music comes from…Read More
+Songwriter Harry Harris joins us to open The Night Shift on 12 May at 9pm.
+Way back in 2013 he told us about his biggest fear and where his music comes from…Read More

 The Man: Beethoven’s father Johann is known to have been an alocholic who was abusive towards him as a child.
 Johann would force the young Ludwig to practice all of the time, slamming the piano cover on his knuckles if he made a mistake and providing little to no positive reinforcement if he got it right.